What Goes in a Backup Fishing Kit?

 Backup Fishing Kit vs Tackle Box: What Is the Difference?

 A tackle box is your full inventory across every scenario you might face.
-A backup fishing kit is a fast-response system for the moment something fails.
+A backup fishing kit is a ready-to-reach setup for the moment something fails.
 You use the tackle box to plan.
 You use the backup kit to recover.
 Neither replaces the other — they solve different problems.

 The tackle box is your inventory.
 The backup kit is your response time.
 The anglers who lose the least time on the water are not the ones carrying more gear — they are the ones who carry both, and know exactly which one answers which problem.

-Recovery speed is the real measure because the moment a bite window is open, every minute spent rebuilding a rig is a minute the fish might stop feeding.
-Two things control recovery speed: how many steps the rebuild takes, and whether every component is already organized for the failure you are actually facing.
+How quickly you can make the next cast is the real measure because the moment a bite window is open, every minute spent rebuilding a rig is a minute the fish might stop feeding.
+Two things control that: how many steps the rebuild takes, and whether every component is already organized for the failure you are actually facing.

 The recovery-step difference in staged-swap scenarios